-Even professional arborist with all their training and equipment, die on a regular basis across America.
+Even professional arborists with all their training and equipment, die on a regular basis across America.
 Most of the time this is from falling out of trees.
-The next big killer is kickback from a chainsaw, or being struck by a tree or branch.
+The next big killer is a kickback from a chainsaw, or being struck by a tree or branch.

-These are deaths by professionals will years of experience.
-The fatality rate goes up in double digits for handymen biting off more than they can chew with large trees.
+These are deaths by professionals with years of experience.
+The fatality rate goes up by double digits for handymen biting off more than they can chew with large trees.

 Tree services will need to come out and have a look at the tree before they give a firm price for removal.